aitoss/HacktoberFest2k19/README.md

    - **📤Push the changes to the forked repository:** `git push origin master`

-   - **🙏Send your Pull Request (PR):** `After commiting goto the forked repository of your's and click on 'Pull request' and create one with an attractive name`*
+   - **🙏Send your Pull Request (PR):** `After commiting go to your forked repository and click on 'Pull Request' and create one with an attractive name`

    - **🕤Wait wait and wait untill its approved or fix any bugs if markes**
    - **🎉TaDa!
 You did it!**